Keep Up With Us

-Nordic Skiing and snowshoeing dates back as early as 600 BC.
+Nordic Skiing and snowshoeing date back as early as 600 B.C.
 More than five millennia ago, Scandinavians strapped on skinny skis as their main form of transportation during the winter.
-This type of skiing wasn’t designed for the rush of the downhill, but a practical way to travel across the country over snow.
-To experience the tradition firsthand, visit one of Breckenridge’s two Nordic centers.
-Each Breckenridge Nordic Skiing center showcases breathtaking terrain and provides lessons and rentals for those who want to try a little touring.
+This type of skiing wasn’t designed for the rush of the downhill, but a practical way to travel across the country over snow (hence, Cross-Country Skiing).
+Similarly, snowshoeing was created, most likely by the Native Americans and Central Asians, as a way to travel through deep snow by floating on top of it.

 Breckenridge boasts more than 50 kilometers (30 miles) of perfectly manicured cross-country skiing and snowshoeing trails between the town’s two Nordic Centers.
 If exploring some historic mining ruins on your own is more your style, the Breckenridge trail system offers hundreds of miles of ungroomed trails to explore.